navelpluisje/beatmachine/README.md

 An easy to use simple drummachine.

 It has been written in pure javascript and has just one dependency, which I also made ([npKnob](https://bitbucket.org/Navelpluisje/npknob)) for the rotary knobs.
+After cloning just run `bower install` and it will be included.

 ## How to beat? ##